JKRy/ReduxSimpleStarter/README.md

 # HOC Example
 ### Getting Started
-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start the npm process with the following:

 ```
 > git clone https://github.com/JKRy/hoc-example.git